mikeMoreno/my-watch-later/README.md

 # My Watch Later

-YouTube's Watch Later feature is nice, but it's not ideal that you don't "own" it.
+YouTube's Watch Later feature is nice, but you don't "own" it.

 You end up building something that you don't own the data to.

-The problem with this is if they decide to remove a video from YouTube, the video gets removed from your Watch Later without your consent.
+If YouTube decides to remove a video from their site, the video gets removed from your Watch Later without your consent.

 This [userscript](https://en.wikipedia.org/wiki/Userscript) gives you your own Watch Later